 |Main Activities||Grassroots level promotion of international exchange and cooperation/support for foreign residents daily life, etc.|

-Through grassroots level international exchange and cooperation, and by promoting support for foreign residents, MIA aims at open minded society that contributes to world peace, based on cross-cultural mutual understanding and “Tabunka Kyosei” multicultural society.
-There are 3 pillars for MIA projects: support for comfortable life in the community, communication support, and development of multicultural society.
+Through grassroots level intercultural exchange and cooperation, and by encouraging support for foreign residents, MIA aims to build an open minded society that contributes to world peace, based on cross-cultural mutual understanding and “Tabunka Kyosei shakai”(multicultural society).
+There are 3 pillars for MIA projects: Support for Foreign Residents to live comfortably in the Community, Communications Support, and Developing a Multicultural Society.

-1.Support for Foreign Residents’ Comfortable Life in the Community
+1.Support for Foreign Residents to live comfortably in the Community

-Connecting people through Japanese course or “Ryugakusei” Home Visit Program for foreign students, MIA helps to enhance face-to-face relationship between foreign residents with various cultural backgrounds and citizens in general based on MIA’s ideal to promote their community program participation.
-MIA also holds sessions for them to consult various topics in their languages, so as not to be isolated in the regional community.
+By connecting people through its Japanese course or the “Ryugakusei” Home Visit Program for foreign students, MIA helps to enhance one-on-one relationships between foreign residents of various cultural backgrounds and the Japanese general public.
+In doing so, MIA connects foreign residents to the community.
+Furthermore, MIA also holds sessions for them to consult various topics in their mother tongue, to prevent them from feeling isolated within the community.